andkret/Cookbook/Introduction.md

 ## My Big Data Platform Blueprint

-Some time ago I have created a simple and modular big data platform blueprint for myself.
+I have created a simple and modular big data platform blueprint.
 It is based on what I have seen in the field and read in tech blogs all over the internet.

-Today I am going to share it with you.

 Why do I believe it will be super useful to you?

 Because, unlike other blueprints it is not focused on technology.
-It is based on four common big data platform design patterns.

 Following my blueprint will allow you to create the big data platform that fits exactly your needs.
 Building the perfect platform will allow